t0903/vcnn_double-bladed/README.md

 Vectorized implementation of convolutional neural networks (CNN) in <b>Matlab</b> for both visual recognition and image processing

 ## How to use it
+If can directly try the demos without reading any of the document.
+Just launch ...
 Please visit the [project website](http://vcnn.deeplearning.cc) for all documents, examples and videos.

 ## Videos